frankshearar/etwas/README.md

-# Azmon
+# Etwas

-Azmon provides a clean, configurable way to publish Event Tracing for Windows (ETW) events to remote locations.
+Etwas provides a clean, configurable way to publish Event Tracing for Windows (ETW) events to remote locations.

-Azmon is primarily intended for monitoring machines in an Azure deployment, but should work fine on any Windows machine.
+Etwas is primarily intended for monitoring machines in an Azure deployment, but should work fine on any Windows machine.

-On every machine in your deployment, run `azmon.exe`.
-On your aggregators (you may have as many as you like) run `azmons.exe`.
+On every machine in your deployment, run `etwas.exe`.
+On your aggregators (you may have as many as you like) run `etwass.exe` ("s" for "server").

-To see the events in your aggregators, either connect to one through your browser or point `azmonc.exe` to one. `azmonc` will dump events to the console.
+To see the events in your aggregators, either connect to one through your browser or point `etwasc.exe` ("c" for "client") to one. `etwasc` will dump events to the console.

 ## How to use it

-    $ azmon.exe
+    $ etwas.exe

             --source <string>: Publish events from a named ETW event source.
 Allowed: event provider names, 'stdout', 'clr'.
-May occur multiple times
+May occur multiple times.
             --sink <string>: 'HTTP URLs, or 'role:InstanceName' for Azure roles, or 'stdout'.
 No sources means logging to stdout.
-May occur multiple times.'
+May occur multiple times.
-            --stop: Stop listening to events (affects ALL running azmon processes).
+            --stop: Stop listening to events (affects ALL running etwas processes).
 If present, other parameters are ignored.
             --help [-h|/h|/help|/?]: display this list of options.

-    $ azmons.exe
+    $ etwass.exe

            --port <int>: Listen on a particular port.
 Defaults to 8080 --help [-h|/h|/help|/?]: display this list of options.

-    $ src/azmonc/bin/Debug/azmonc --help
+    $ etwasc

-            --server <string>: HTTP/S URI of Azmon server --help [-h|/h|/help|/?]: display this list of options.
+            --server <string>: HTTP/S URI of Etwas server --help [-h|/h|/help|/?]: display this list of options.

 ## TODO

-* Keep azmon.exe running when azmons.exe quits.
+* Keep etwas.exe running when etwass.exe quits.
 (Or, handle server disconnects gracefully.)
 * Remove hardcoded "event" SignalR hub in the client.
 * UI, so you can see events in your browser.
 * "Raw" connection for console your own sinks off the aggregated logging.